Demographics of Bratislava: Population

-According to the 2001 census, the city had 428,672 inhabitants (the estimate for 2005 is 425,459).
-The average population density was 1,157 inhabitants/km2 (2,997/mi²).
-The most populous district is Bratislava V with 121,259 inhabitants, followed by Bratislava II with 108,139, Bratislava IV with 93,058, Bratislava III with 61,418 and Bratislava I with 44,798.
-The largest ethnic groups in 2001 were Slovaks with 391,767 inhabitants (91.37% of the city population), followed by Hungarians with 16,541 (3.84%) and Czechs with 7,972 (1.86%).
-Other ethnic groups are Germans (1200, 0.28%), Moravians (635, 0.15%), Croats (614, 0.14%), Ruthenes (461, 0.11%), Ukrainians (452, 0.11%), Romani (417, 0.08%), and Poles (339, 0.08%).
+As of 2024, about 475,000 residents are registered in Bratislava.
+However, the city claims that thousands of unregistered inhabitants bring the actual population to over 500,000.
+The average population density is 1,297 PD/km2.

-Historical population
+The most populous borough is Petržalka, with about 113,000 inhabitants, followed by Ružinov with 82,000 residents.

-Ethnic history
+Nationality

 From the 13th century until the 19th century, German speakers were the dominant ethnic group.
 However, after the Compromise of 1867, the government encouraged Magyarization and, by the end of World War I, Bratislava was predominantly made up of German and Hungarian speakers, with Slovaks as the largest minority.
 While a minority, Jews from German and Hungarian-speaking areas contributed much to the intellectual culture of the city.
 Interpretation of census results is complicated, since before 1918, language was used as census criterion, and after 1918, self-identified ethnicity.

 In addition, as Bratislava since 1918 has enlarged its territory several times, a more accurate assessment of early demographics might take into account the formerly independent communities (Dúbravka, Lamač, Rača, etc.), which were mostly Slovak.
 An alternative would be to compare only those districts which officially belonged to the city in the time of a given census.
 Moreover, residents of mixed origin tended to identify with the dominant political group, such as Hungarian before 1918, and Slovak after 1918; that is, what would be the most suitable or least dangerous identity.

 For example, the proportion of ethnic Hungarians appeared to increase from 7.5% in 1850 to 40.53% in 1910.
 It is more likely that people of mixed backgrounds identified with the one in power.
 Similarly, the apparent population of Slovaks "jumped" from 14.42% in 1910 to 33% in 1919, but this may have reflected changing self-identification, rather than an exchange of peoples.
 Many people were bi- or trilingual and multicultural.
 Because of the pressure of Magyarisation, at one time Slovaks identified or presented themselves as ethnic Hungarians.